berylliumsec/nebula/README.md

 **Pro Tip**: In the beta version, for optimal performance, limit your queries to a combination of up to two switches.

+### As a command suggestion engine.

+Nebula can process results from NMAP scans and suggest commands to run to detect vulnerabilities on services running on open ports.

 ## DocuNebula